akromatikus/akromatikus.github.io/show.markdown

   <figcaption>The controller for the boat.
 Making the physical controls functional was quite fun.
 I tried to make everything as compact as possible for this project.
 Was that necessary?
 No, but it was a fun challenge nonetheless.</figcaption>
   <img src="/Images/controller.JPG" class="round" />

-  <figcaption>A hi-hat demonstration combining piezo pads and a custom foot pedal, along with some software voodoo in max/msp (A work in progress).
-The piezo pads send audio to a pc, which converts the audio into pulses which are then convolved with various drum samples.
-The pedal fades between these samples, and also chokes the open hat samples like a real hi-hat would.</figcaption>
+  <figcaption>A hi-hat demonstration combining piezo pads and a custom foot pedal, along with some software voodoo in max/msp (A work in progress).</figcaption>
     <div style="text-align: center;margin-bottom: 30px"><iframe class="video" width="789" height="444" src="https://www.youtube.com/embed/ZcGDD9cZw5U"
     frameborder="10px" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

   <figcaption>The rest of the drum pads, with piezos underneath.
 I am able to get some nice, realistic drum sounds out of these, especially in regards to cymbals and hi-hats.
-Since the proximity of an excitation to a piezo changes the amplitude, three piezos are used on the edges of each pad so that any tapping in the middle gives consistent results.
-Each pad has different thicknesses and densities to shape the sound in different ways.  </figcaption>
+Since the proximity of an excitation to a piezo changes the amplitude, three piezos are used on the edges of each pad so that any tapping in the middle gives consistent results.   </figcaption>
   <img src="/Images/Piezo_Drums.jpg" class="round" />

   <figcaption>A foot pedal I designed using a load cell.
 The pressure signal is sent to a pc using an arduino and serial, and that signal is used to control any parameters I want inside a DAW (digital audio workstation).
 Its primary purpose is as a hi-hat foot pedal.
 Originally, a piezo underneath would be triggered by tapping the pedal against the base.
 This signal would then be used to create a "foot" tap sound.
 However, it proved unreliable, so I opted to used the position of the pedal to trigger an impulse instead, with the velocity of the pedal determining the amplitude of the impulse.
 Here is a quick demonstration, used as a wah wah pedal.</figcaption>